radicazz/laya/README.md

 ---

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines and code style.

+---

 ## License

 This project falls under the MIT License.
-See [LICENSE](LICENSE) for details.
+See [LICENSE.txt](LICENSE.txt) for details.